nonomal/librespeed_speedtest/doc.md

 Requirements:

 * Apache 2 (nginx and IIS also supported).
 A fast connection is not mandatory, but is still recommended
-* PHP 5.4 or newer
+* PHP 5.4 or newer, a 64-bit version is strongly recommended
 * If you want to store test results (telemetry), one of the following:
   * MySQL/MariaDB and its PHP PDO module
   * PostgreSQL and its PHP PDO module